 Stefan Zweig, The World of Yesterday, 1942.

-The future is blocked.
-Contemporary culture fails in developing alternative visions of what lies ahead.
-One response to this blockage is the temptation of apocalyptic thinking — the romantic imagining of our world ending in spectacular ways, the promise of great ruptures.
+Contemporary culture struggles to imagine alternatives to what lies ahead.
+One response to that failure is the seduction of apocalyptic thinking: the romantic vision of spectacular collapse, the promise of great ruptures.
 It is everywhere in contemporary discourse.
-It seeps into right-wing US politics, where figures like Curtis Yarvin and Peter Thiel produce apocalyptic visions influencing the highest levels of power.
-But its whispers are as well present in the language of climate change and mass extinction, where catastrophes are imagined, calculated, and foretold.
-For at least two decades, these visions have saturated academic debates, artistic practices, and popular culture.
+It seeps through right-wing politics and through the language of climate change and mass extinction alike.
+For at least two decades, these visions have saturated academic discourse, artistic practice, and popular culture.

-Perhaps a more truthful approach is to sit with the imperceptible, with those shifts that reshape the world before we have found words for them.
-This asks us to reckon with processes that carried no announcement, no spectacle, no shared moment of recognition.
-Endgame Assembly dwells in moments when we still believe in the continuity of the world, while the ground beneath us has already cracked.
+And yet real endings seem to follow a different logic.
+The shifts that reshape the world are often imperceptible until they have already happened: no announcement, no spectacle, no shared moment of recognition.
+This performance lives in those moments.
+When we still believe in the continuity of the world, while the ground beneath us has already cracked.

 - concept & direction